Derecho a reparar | REPAREU: proyecto de investigación

 OBJECTIVES

-Additionally, the project seeks to examine whether recognizing a right to repair is compatible with intellectual property rights, which are often invoked by manufacturers to deny access to the information needed for repairs or to restrict the sale of spare parts and refurbished goods.
+Additionally, the project examines whether the recognition of a right to repair is compatible with intellectual property rights.
+These rights are often invoked by manufacturers to deny access to the technical information required to repair goods, reuse components, or market spare parts and refurbished products.

 To achieve these overarching goals, the project sets out the following specific objectives: